CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 A constraint that is represented as an OCTET STRING of exactly 12 octets is relevant only to `macAddress` values that are encoded using 6 octets; such a constraint is ignored for `macAddress` values that are encoded using 8 octets.
 Likewise, a constraint that is represented as an OCTET STRING of exactly 16 octets is relevant only to `macAddress` values that are encoded using 8 octets; such a constraint is ignored for `macAddress` values that are encoded using 6 octets.

-To determine if a constraint matches a given name value, the certificate-consuming application performs the following steps:
+To determine if a constraint matches a given name value, the certificate-consuming application performs the following algorithm:

-1. Extract the mask bit pattern from the upper N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
+1. Extract the value bit pattern from the upper (big-endian) N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
-2. Extract the value bit pattern from the lower N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
+2. Extract the mask bit pattern from the lower (big-endian) N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
-3. Perform an exclusive OR (XOR) operation with the value bit string extracted in step 2 and the octets of the name value.
+3. Perform an exclusive OR (XOR) operation with the value bit string extracted in step 1 and the octets of the name value.
 4. Perform a bitwise AND operation with the bit string calculated in step 3 and the mask bit pattern.
 5. If the result of step 4 is a bit string consisting of entirely zeros, then the name matches the constraint.
 Conversely, if the result of the operation is a bit string with at least one bit asserted, then the name does not match the constraint.

-The first octet of a MAC address contains two flag bits.

-- I/G bit (bit 0) – 0 = unicast, 1 = multicast.
-Multicast prefixes are never OUIs.
-- U/L bit (bit 1) – 0 = universal (IEEE‑assigned), 1 = local.

-These flags let the implementations exclude multicast and local prefixes but still cannot prove that a 24‑bit value is an IEEE‑registered OUI.
-36‑bit CIDs share the same first 24 bits and enterprises MAY deploy pseudo‑OUIs.
-CAs MUST include only prefixes the subscriber legitimately controls (registered OUI or CID).
-Before issuing a certificate that contains a MACAddress or a name constraint based on such a prefix, the CA MUST verify that control—for example, by consulting the IEEE registry or reviewing manufacturer documentation.
+Implementations are not required to implement this algorithm, but MUST calculate an identical result to this algorithm for a given set of inputs.

 # Security Considerations